laravel-enso/documents/README.md

 ### Features

 - permits the management (upload, download, delete, show) of documents in the application
-- can link documents to any other model
+- can attach documents to any other model
 - comes with its own VueJS component
 - uses [FileManager](https://github.com/laravel-enso/FileManager) for file operations
 - uses the [ImageTransformer](https://github.com/laravel-enso/ImageTransformer) package for optimizing the uploaded image files